ecomvantagegroup-bit/VELOR_Solstice_GT/README.md

 **VELOR Solstice GT** is a cinematic automotive landing page built around an unbroken **1,200-frame interactive camera sequence**.

-Instead of relying on traditional hero animations, video sections, or disconnected transitions, VELOR gives the visitor direct control over the camera.
-As the user scrolls, the website advances through the cinematic sequence frame-by-frame.
+Instead of using separate hero animations, video sections, or disconnected transitions, the entire visual experience is driven by one continuous camera journey.

-> **Scroll → Camera → Frame → Story**

-The result is an immersive digital experience designed to feel less like a conventional website and more like an **automotive film controlled by the visitor**.

----

-## ✦ Experience

-VELOR is built around one core interaction:

-**The user controls the camera.**
+As visitors scroll, they directly control the cinematic camera:

 ```text
 USER SCROLL